zazaho/SimImg/README.md

 2) If some condition(s) have **Must Match** set, other conditions without **Must Match** have no effect.

-3) When multiple conditions are active and no **Must Match** is set, two images are considered a pair if any of the conditions is satisfied.
+3) When multiple conditions are active and no **Must Match** is set, two images are considered a matching pair if any of the conditions is satisfied.

 The actual use is to be able to better drill down the list.
 For example it allows to show only those groups that have similar colours